 Social Security provides several methods for you to start your application for benefits.

-Even if you're just starting your initial application for disability benefits, consider getting help from an experienced disability attorney or advocate.
-Your lawyer can help gather and submit your medical documents, handle communications with the SSA, and represent you at a disability hearing.
+Even if you're just starting your initial application for disability benefits, you might consider getting help from an experienced disability attorney or advocate.
+A representative can help you gather and submit your medical documents, handle communications with the SSA, and represent you at a disability hearing.

 Need a lawyer?
 Start here.